sebamci/ball-on-beam-docs/docs/D_Course_tasks/08_subsystem_control_softpot.md

 > Try moving the reference ball and observe how the beam adjusts to follow it.

 ![Ball tracking second ball](images/dual_ball_tracking_demo.png)
-<center>System tracks the reference ball in real time using PID control</center>
+<center>Scope of system tracking the reference ball in real time using PID control</center>

 ---